Sina247/Portfolio/README.md

 # 👤 Portfolio

 This is my personal portfolio, built with React, Next.js and Tailwind CSS.
 It showcases my skills, projects and experience as a Front End Developer.
 The website is fully responsive, performance optimized  and features a clean UI/UX.
-Check out my work and feel free to explore my GitHub repositories.

 ---